Leaves of Absence

 • to bond with an adopted or foster child or to bond with a newborn.

 Govt.
 Code § 12945.2.
-To be eligible, an employee had to work for their employer for at least 1,250 hours in the last 12 months.
-Prior to January 1, 2021, the employer also needed to have at least 50 employees within 75 miles of the employee’s worksite.
+To be eligible, an employee had to work for their employer for at least 1,250 hours in the last 12 months, and the employer must have 5 or more employees.
+The new law also permits leave to care for a domestic partner, grandparent, grandchild, sibling, or parent-in-law who has a serious health condition.

 Other Leave